Don't Use stderr to Determine Process Failure Because Logs Default to stderr

 .

-- Unless you know what you are doing, avoid using a program’s stderr to determine whether it exited successfully, rely on the exit code instead.
+Don't rely on stderr to determine process success.
+Unless you know what you're doing, avoid using a program's stderr to determine whether it succeeded—rely on the exit code instead.

-- Across languages like Go, Rust, Java, C++, and Python, standard logging libraries default to stderr.
-However, some popular libraries outside the language SDK, such as Log4j (Java) and spdlog (C++), log to stdout by default.
-For clarity and consistency, it’s best to explicitly set logging destinations.
+Most standard logging libraries default to stderr.
+Across languages like Go, Rust, Java, C++, and Python, standard logging libraries default to stderr.
+However, some popular third-party libraries, such as Log4j (Java) and spdlog (C++), default to stdout.

 Thank you for reading!
 Your feedback is greatly appreciated, feel free to comment.